manu-hn/jwt-authentication/README.md

 # pure-foods-assignment

-Hey PureFoods Than you for the opportunity, as you've asked I have completed the task.
-Here is brief into about it.

 1. Created API's using Node.js and Express.js
 2. There are 3 APIs One for Registering, One for Login and Last one is For update